-WHOADUDE!!\
+WHOADUDE!!

-Gadzooks!
-Wow!
-Many other expletives!
-The infinite forces of reality have converged upon my enlightened mind, and have filled it with wonder at the subtleties, complexities and (once in a great while) seriously solid hardware values that the Universe has to offer.
-I have seen THE SUNBURST, and it is good.
-I shall offer it to the marketplace, and they will exclaim (as one): "WHOA, DUDE!"
+(once in a great while) seriously solid hardware values that the Universe has to offer, I have seen THE SUNBURST, and it is good.
+I shall after it to the marketplace, and they will exclaim (as one): "WHOA, DUDE!"